BangkitC23-PC673/nutriary-cloud/README.md

 # Nutriary - RESTful API

-Nutriary is an android mobile app that serves to control daily nutrition and calories according to BMR results.
+Nutriary is an Android mobile app that serves to control daily nutrition and calories according to BMR results.

-The RESTful API is created to get food nutrition data taken from the the postgresql database server in the GCP Cloud SQL.
+The RESTful API is created to get food nutrition data taken from the PostgreSQL database server in the GCP Cloud SQL.
 From this RESTful API generates the following endpoints:

 | Method | Endpoint | Description |
 | ----------- | --------- | ---------- |